 6. Get your business online

-- Building a website from scratch can be tricky if you do not have experience of writing website code.
+- Building a website from scratch can be challenging, particularly if you have no background in coding or design.

-- If you want an advanced website, commission a web designer to build it for you.
+- If you have specific requirements or want a sophisticated website, then commission a web designer to build it for you.

 Opening an online shop can enable you to reach new customers